 A mortgage is a type of loan designed to help you buy a home or investment property.
 When you take out a mortgage, you agree to repay the amount you borrow from a lender along with interest, which is rolled into your monthly payments.

 In exchange for low interest rates, the lender secures your loan using your property as collateral.
 If you find yourself unable to repay your mortgage on time, the lender can repossess your property and sell it to recoup the loss.

 How does a mortgage work?

-Retail lenders are banks such as Citi, JPMorgan Chase, Bank of America, Wells Fargo, and US Bank.
-You can apply directly with these banks and retail lenders for a mortgage.
+Retail lenders are banks like Citi, Chase, Bank of America, Wells Fargo and U.S. Bank.
+You can apply directly with these banks for a mortgage.

 What about interest-only loans?

 As the name suggests, interest-only loans allow you to allocate your monthly payment only toward the interest on your loan for at least the first five or 10 years of your term.
 It could be an option for a property you don’t expect to own long.

 Your monthly payment will be lower than for a traditional mortgage, but your payments don’t reduce your loan amount.
 These loans generally aren’t bought by Fannie Mae or Freddie Mac on the secondary market, and they require a good credit score.